kubevirt/user-guide/workloads/virtual-machines/presets.md

     labels.

-Using matchLabels, the label used in the `VirtualMachinePreset` must match one of the labels of the `VirtualMachine`:
+Using matchLabels, the label used in the `VirtualMachineInstancePreset` must match one of the labels of the `VirtualMachineInstance`:

 ```yaml
 selector: